Why should you look for Google Drive alternatives?

 It isn’t the best option for people who care about their privacy and here’s why:

 Google admits to scanning all the documents you upload on your Drive.
-Any information collected about you is used to create your ‘user profile’ and show you personalised Google search results or Google ads.
+Any information collected about you is used to create your ‘user profile’ and show you personalized Google search results or Google ads.
 Some files you store on Google Drive might be very personal.
 Would you like such sensitive information to influence what’s served to you online and be made public?

 The company says that it scans and analyzes your files to improve their services and provide you with “personally relevant product features, such as customized search results, tailored advertising, and spam and malware detection.”
 However, it appears that Google bots that crawl your documents have been trained to look for ‘objectionable’ content and then delete it without further explanation.
 What if a project you’ve been working on for months is suddenly irretrievably deleted?

-Although Google encrypts your files, they are still not completely private.
+Although Google Drive encrypts your files, they are still not completely private.
 In their privacy statement, they admit that your documents could be accessed by Google in special circumstances, for example, if required by law enforcement agencies.